genomicsITER/COVID-19/README.md

 <hr>
 <!-- ------------------ SECTION ------------------ -->

-> Updated today: new entries in the scientific literature section.
+> Updated today: new entries in the scientific literature section (PCR false negatives and COVID-19 affecting newborn babies); new entry in the genomics section.

 > Use the "Home" button to move up between sections and the ToC.